 The new tax law, which applies to all tax preparation methods, is intended to help detect and prevent tax fraud.
 The extended refund release also gives the IRS more time to ensure taxpayers are properly claiming the credits, so they get the refund they are owed.

-The IRS will begin accepting and processing tax returns in mid to late January.
+The IRS will begin accepting and processing tax returns when they open for the season on January 23, 2017.
 Tax refunds for those who claim Earned Income Tax Credit or Additional Child Tax Credit will begin to be issued on February 15, 2017, so there’s no need to wait!
 The sooner you e-file your return, the sooner you’ll get your tax refund.
+According to the IRS, taxpayers who claim the EITC or ACTC will likely see refunds the week of February 27.

 When you are ready to do your taxes, you can be confident that TurboTax has you covered.
 It’s up to date with latest tax laws, asks you simple questions, and searches for tax deductions and credits you may be eligible for based on your answers.
 For more information on the PATH Act and other tax laws check back here with the TurboTax blog.